iotaledger/iota.go/README.md

     $ go get -u github.com/iotaledger/giota
 ```

-You will need C compiler and OpenCL environemnt(hardware and software)  to compile PoW routine in OpenCL
+You will need C compiler and OpenCL environemnt(hardware and software)  to compile PoW routine for GPU
 and need to add `opencl` tag when you build.

 ```
-	$ go build -tags=opencl
+	$ go build -tags=gpu
 ```

 Examples